lapinek/platform-scripting/README.AM.md

 <br/>

 For another example, out of the box, you may use `getClass()` to find out what Java object a variable implements, as described in [Bindings](#script-bindings).
-In JavaScript, the alternative is checking the object's `class` property, and for doing so you'd need to allow `java.lang.Class`, which is explicitly _prohibited_ by default.
+In JavaScript, the alternative is checking the object's `class` property, and for doing so, you'd need to allow `java.lang.Class`, which is explicitly _prohibited_ by default.

 Iterating over an object might be easier in Groovy as well.
 For example, the `sharedState` object in a scripted decision represents [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html).
 Its `forEach()` method does not work with the JavaScript syntax, but you could evaluate or process the content of `sharedState` dynamically by iterating over the list of its keys: